 With more than 50 great mini golf, adventure golf, and putt-putt golf courses between Myrtle Beach and North Myrtle Beach, as well as the home of the US Pro Mini Golf Association Master's National Championship and more miniature golf courses per square mile than anywhere else on earth, it's safe to say that the Grand Strand is the miniature golf capital of the world.

 Half the fun of mini golfing along the Grand Strand is actually exploring the different courses and finding your favorites.

-You'll be forgiven for thinking that there's an active volcano right on the Grand Strand when you see a fiery mountain stretching up the sky.
-But not to worry—that’s not a lava-spewing mountain—it's Mount Atlanticus!
+Mount Atlanticus Minotaur Golf (Myrtle Beach) You'll be forgiven for thinking there's an active volcano right on the Grand Strand when you see a fiery mountain stretching up to the sky.
+But not to worry.
+That's not a lava-spewing mountain--it's Mount Atlanticus!
 Certainly one of the most eye catching of all the mini golf courses in Myrtle Beach, one of the most fun for kids, and a good place for mini-golfing on a hot summer day.
-The holes on Mount Atlanticus's Caves course don't spread out—they rise up.
+The holes on Mount Atlanticus's Caves course don't spread out--they rise up.
 You'll climb up and up the (cool, shady) volcanic mountain as you putt your way to the fiery top.
 And the name is a funny play on words as well.

 Captain Hook's Adventure Golf (Myrtle Beach) Enter the giant skull oozing smoke, climb aboard Captain Hook's pirate ship, and visit a tiny Tinkerbell that flits and flies as if by magic.
 All with holes that are fun and not too hard for the little ones.
 Captain Hook's Adventure Golf in Myrtle Beach is a magical place to play mini golf, for kids and grown-ups alike.